KyleDiller/SimScape-Electrical-for-Real-Time-Simulation/README.md

 MATE-SOCS/  Files for reconfigurable System-On-Chip Solver for FPGA implementation in HDL-Coder ready format.
 This solver is a variable-topology, variable parameter solver for FPGA.
 The advantage of this solver is that the user can change the SimScape topology and element parameter WITHOUT re-generation of a new bitstream.
 One bitstream to rule them all.
 There are limitations of course and this the first version.

-  - MATE_HDLsolver_myFirstCircuit.slx is a little example with 2-level inverter (energy-compensated), some RLC elements and switched load.
+    -MATE_HDLsolver_myFirstCircuit.slx is a little example with 2-level inverter (energy-compensated), some RLC elements and switched load.
 One can make parameter and topology modifications on it (in the Simspace reference model).
 MakeMate2() will then extract parameters and topology to run on the HDL-Coder fixed MATE-SOCS.

-- Cite as Kyle Diller, SimScape Electrical models for real-time, 2026.
+Cite as Kyle Diller, SimScape Electrical models for real-time, 2026.